dg203087/create-inspiration-backend/project_checkist.md

 The application we will create during the project build series is a "Syllabus Sharing App" for independent study.

- **USER STORY: A user should be able to read and create syllabi based on category**

 ## Checklist

 ### PART 1: Planning and Building a Rails API